jensheerin/Terraform-AVD-Challenge/README.md

 ## Introduction

-This challenge is built to help you hands on experience with using Terraform to deploy Azure Virtual Desktop.
+This challenge will help you gain hands on experience with using Terraform to deploy Azure Virtual Desktop.
 It begins with the preparation to get started and continues with building a resource group.
-During the series of challenges you will learn how to create variables and set versions, then deploy Azure Virtual Desktop.
+During the series of challenges you will learn how to use Terraform to create variables, set versions, and deploy Azure Virtual Desktop.

 ## What you will learn